 SOLANA BEACH, CA, and CHICAGO, IL.
-January 23, 2020 – Evoke Pharma, Inc. (NASDAQ: EVOK), a specialty pharmaceutical company focused on treatments for gastrointestinal (GI) diseases, and EVERSANA™, an independent provider of global commercial services to the life science industry, today announced a collaboration to utilize EVERSANA’s integrated suite of outsourced services to commercialize and distribute Gimoti™ in the United States (U.S.).
+January 23, 2020 – Evoke Pharma, Inc. (NASDAQ: EVOK), a specialty pharmaceutical company focused on treatments for gastrointestinal (GI) diseases, and EVERSANA™, an independent provider of global commercial services to the life sciences industry, today announced a collaboration to utilize EVERSANA’s integrated suite of outsourced services to commercialize and distribute Gimoti™ in the United States (U.S.).

 Gimoti is Evoke’s nasal spray product candidate for the relief of symptoms in adult women with acute and recurrent diabetic gastroparesis.
 The U.S. Food and Drug Administration (FDA) has set a target goal date under the Pharmaceutical Drug User Fee Act (PDUFA) of June 19, 2020.
 Subject to FDA approval, EVERSANA will fund and commercialize Gimoti and manage substantially all activities related to marketing, market access, distribution, sales team, patient reimbursement, and provide related support services.